hyaridev/GUI_CHAT/README.md

 # GUI_CHAT

-This Projects was done as a follow along with the channel Neural Nine
+This Projects was done as a follow along with the channel Neural Nine.
+I changed a few things.

 To start it:
   1. git clone